Situju Tuju Cruise Raja Ampat

 The essence of Situju7

 Situju is a traditional Indonesian phinisi, handcrafted and designed as a boutique liveaboard.
 It completely stole our hearts.
-Spending a week sailing on it is a true dream, and it’s designed primarily for:
+Spending a week sailing on it is an absolute dream, and it’s designed primarily for:

 Snorkelers and divers, because beneath the surface there’s another paradise.